ChristophMuthmann/sql-docs.de-de/docs/integration-services/system-stored-procedures/catalog-cleanup-server-log.md

  Keine.

 ## <a name="return-code-values"></a>Rückgabecodewerte
- 0 (null) für „erfolgreich“ und 1 für „fehlgeschlagen“.
+ 0 für „erfolgreich“ und 1 für „fehlerhaft“.

 ## <a name="result-sets"></a>Resultsets
  Keine.